jbebetterfly/querys_finance_sandbox/README.md

 ## 📂 Directory Structure

 - **/CAC**: Contains SQL queries used to create and manipulate our databases.
 At the moment, we have the cac antiguo and cac nuevo.
+Rememember, a CAC calculation has 2 main components.
+Expenses and new members!
 - **/Expenses**: Contains the only query we use to transform **expenses_base** in to **cubo_financiero**.
 - **/Revenues**: At the moment, we've got 2 main querys.
 Revenue_Cubo is used to classify, analyze and QA'ing each provision/invoice.
 Buildups query is used to create revenues with the buildups structure with a much less detailed view.
 - **/Rewards**: We've got 2 specific Querys.
 This are both intended to add specific revenue lines to seperate Rewards Revenue tables.
 This makes sure Revenue_Cubo (updates) grabs this revenues from the revenue_rewards_co_mx table.